Bayesian Analysis of Censored Spatial Data Based on a Non-Gaussian Model: Introduction

 In all aforementioned works the inference was conducted based on the Gaussianity of the random field.
 However, in practice, we often observe that the exploratory data analysis shows some version of heavier tails than the normal distribution such as skewness or/and outlier region and consequently, it violates the normality assumption.
 The application of some transformation is the most commonly adopted strategy.
 However, the existence of an appropriate transformation is one of the most important problems in this setting and the difficulty in interpretation issues is another.
 Tadayon and Khaledi (2015) developed and implemented a Markov chain Monte Carlo (MCMC) sampling strategy for inference and fitted the skew Gaussian model based on censored data.
-Rivaz and Khaledi (2015) utilized a Bayesian framework and performed prediction for the unified skew-Gaussian (SUG) model in the presence of censored observations via a hybrid algorithm.
 In this article, we intend to fit the SUGLG model defined by Zareifard and Khaledi (2013) on a set of spatial data which could take both skewness and heavy tails simoltaneously and also contains some censored data.

 In the following section we describe the form of spatial censored data which considered in this article.
 The third section introduces the mixture model and derives some of its properties.
 Section \ref{sec4} considers Bayesian estimation of the model parameters and describes data augmentation method as well as Bayesian prediction.
 Using simulated data, the identifiability of the parameters, sensitivity analysis and the application of the suggested model is studied in Section \ref{sec5}.
 Section \ref{sec6} illustrates the usage of the proposed methodology on a real spatial data set which contain values of precipitation.
 Conclusions are presented in Section \ref{sec7}.